-And yet an observation which, at least to Christians, should not be without significance: Unlike some modern Jewish spokesmen of the double covenant, Maimonides does not turn Jesus into a Messiah for non-Jews.
-Jesus - and Mohammed - "served to clear the way for King Messiah"79.
+Unlike some modern Jewish spokesmen of the double covenant, Maimonides does not turn Jesus into a Messiah for non-Jews.
+Jesus - and Mohammed - "served to clear the way for King Messiah."
 In Maimonides it is an axiom that Jesus was not the Messiah, not for Jews and not for non-Jews.
-Both Jesus and Mohammed were false prophets.80
+Both Jesus and Mohammed were false prophets.

-Maimonides appreciated the achievement of the two monotheistic religions, Christianity and Islam, about this there is general agreement.
+Maimonides appreciated the achievement of the two monotheistic religions, Christianity and Islam; that is not debated.
 He is often quoted for these words:

-It is beyond the human mind to fathom the designs of the Creator; for our ways are not His ways, neither are our thoughts.
-All matters relating to Jesus of Nazareth and the Ishmaelite (Mohammed) who came after him, served to clear the way for King Messiah, to prepare the whole world to worship God with one accord, as it is written, For then will I turn to the peoples a pure language, that they may all call upon the name of the Lord to serve Him with one consent (Zeph.
-3:9).
-Thus the messianic hope, the Torah, and the commandments have become familiar topics - topics of conversation (among the inhabitants) of the far isles and many people ...
+It is beyond the human mind to fathom the designs of the Creator; for our ways are not His ways, neither are our thoughts His thoughts.
+All matters relating to Jesus of Nazareth and the Ishmaelite (Mohammed) who came after him, served to clear the way for King Messiah, to prepare the whole world to worship God with one accord, as it is written, For then will I turn to the peoples a pure language, that they may all call upon the name of the Lord to serve Him with one consent (Zeph 3:9).
+Thus the Messianic hope, the Torah, and the commandments have become familiar topics - topics of conversation (among the inhabitants) of the far isles and many people ...
 (Mishneh Torah, Hilkhot Melakhim XI,4).
-SI
+124

-For us, the only uncertainty is that it is a matter open for debate whether or not his concession to the value of "all matters relating to Jesus of Nazareth" is not conditioned by the historical circumstances under which he lived rather than by his theology.
-This is a question that need not concern us here.
-But that Maimonides' view of Christianity and Islam can also be seen in the light of a struggle for Jewish survival in confrontation with two religions which outnumbered Judaism and presented a danger to Jewish life, should not pass unnoticed.
+It is a matter open for debate whether his concession to the value of "all matters relating to Jesus of Nazareth" is not conditioned by the historical circumstances under which he lived rather than by his theology.
+But Maimonides' view of Christianity and Islam can also be seen in the light of a struggle for Jewish survival in confrontation with two religions which outnumbered Judaism and presented a danger to Jewish life.

-Abraham Joshua Heschel is realizing "that it was Christianity that implanted attachment to the God of Abraham and involvement with the Hebrew Bible in the hearts of Western man".
-82 No religion is an island, and therefore today religious isolationism is a myth.
+Abraham Joshua Heschel realizes "that it was Christianity that implanted attachment to the God of Abraham and involvement with the Hebrew Bible in the hearts of Western man."
+No religion is an island, and therefore today religious isolationism is a myth.
 "Judaism is sooner or later affected by the intellectual, moral and spiritual events within the Christian society, and vice versa," he argues.
-To him the choice is between "interfaith and inter-nihilism", and he chooses the former.
-83 With reference to leading Jewish authorities, such as Jehuda Halevi and Maimonides, who acknowledged "Christianity to be preparatio messianica [preparation for the Messiah], while the Church regarded ancient Judaism to have been a preparatio evangelica [preparation for the gospel]," he says: "Thus, whereas the Christian doctrine has often regarded Judaism as having outlived its usefulness and the Jews as candidates for conversion, the Jewish attitude enables us to acknowledge the presence of a divine plan in the role of Christianity within the history of redemption."
+To him the choice is between "interfaith and inter-nihilism," and he chooses the former.
+126 With reference to leading Jewish authorities, such as Yehuda Halevi and Maimonides, who acknowledged "Christianity to be preparatio messianica (preparation for the Messiah), while the Church regarded ancient Judaism to have been a preparatio evangelica (preparation for the gospel)," he says: "Thus, whereas the Christian doctrine has often regarded Judaism as having outlived its usefulness and the Jews as candidates for conversion, the Jewish attitude enables us to